liushaoteng/guaranteed_tdm/README.md

 3. Check whether the packages required by testbench/Data_processor_1.4.pl are installed

 4. Go into testbench/.
 Use matlab to run the script auto_process_float.m.
-This script will automatically changes the simulator settings, generate testbenches, compile the source code,  run the simulation and analyze data.
-The simulation results will be put into Results_*/
+This script will automatically change the simulator settings, generate testbenches, compile the source code,  run the simulation and analyze data.
+The simulation results will be put into testbench/results_*/

 Good luck